Fanibhusana/Cracking_The_Coding_Interview/README.md

 4. Examine the corresponding solution in this repository.
 5. Experiment with the code, make modifications, and test your understanding.
 6. Compare your solution with the provided one.
-7. If you have questions, improvements, or want to contribute, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## 🤝 Contributing

 Contributions to this repository are highly encouraged!
-If you'd like to enhance existing solutions, add new solutions, or address any issues, kindly follow the contribution guidelines detailed in the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+If you'd like to enhance existing solutions, add new solutions, or address any issues.

 ## 📚 Resources